How to Become a Neuropsychologist: Your Complete Guide to Degrees & Careers in Neuropsychology

 How To Become a Neuropsychologist in 5 Steps

-If that all sounds insanely complicated to you, you’re right!
-Neuropsychology is a tough specialization to get into, and even tougher to master.
-Clinical neuropsychology is recognized as one of the American Psychological Association’s (APA) specialty fields.
-That means that the required expertise for the area is beyond what the average psychologist is expected to have.
+If that all sounds complex, you're right.
+Neuropsychology is a challenging specialization to enter and even tougher to master.
+Clinical neuropsychology is recognized as one of the American Psychological Association's (APA) specialty fields.
+That means the required expertise for this area is beyond what the average psychologist is expected to have.

 How do you get that knowledge and expertise?
-It only takes five steps, but those steps can take you a decade to get through.
+It takes five steps, but those steps can take you a decade to complete.

 1. Neuropsychology Degree – Earning a Master's or PhD